Presentations, seminars and group work

 - Make notes on the key points or issues in the materials set by your tutor.
 Note any points you find difficult or confusing.
 If the difficult bit is in a video or audio recording, write down the time it occurred so you can find it again.

-- Watch recordings with other students and discuss the key themes to gain a clearer understanding.
+- attend the lecture or watch recordings with other students and discuss the key themes to gain a clear understanding.

 Working out some strategies before the start of a new module will help you to deal with these worries and help you feel more confident to speak up.
-With a bit of planning before a class starts and some self-reflection afterwards, you might even find that expressing yourself in class can be one of the pleasures of your life at Sussex.
+With a bit of planning before a class starts and some self-reflection afterwards, you might even find that expressing yourself in class can be something you look forward to and enjoy at university.

-- Some strategies to help you feel more confident
+- Strategies to help you feel more confident

 1. Introduce yourself.

 If you make an effort to get to know your classmates you will feel more at ease with them in the weeks ahead.
-Talking a bit before and after the seminar can help you feel more relaxed during classes.
+Talking with them before and after the seminar can help you feel more relaxed during classes.
 Remember that other people may be feeling anxious too.

 2. Make a decision to speak.